 I really can’t say enough how important and valuable networking can be.
 Conferences will attract an array of writers and authors, most of whom are looking for the same things you are!
 These events are your chance to meet new people and make connections that will help build your network.

 Remember that each author will have their own network of followers.
 One huge boon to an aspiring author is the opportunity to tap into a new market.
 Collaborate with a fellow author and bam!
-You’re into their network.
+You’re in their network.

 The other side of this is the creative growth from interacting with others on the same path as you.
-Surrounding yourself with fellow authors is a great way to energize your writing, to invigorate yourself and get really pumped about the laborious work ahead.
+Surrounding yourself with fellow authors is a great way to energize your writing, invigorate yourself, and get really pumped about the laborious work ahead.
 We know writing and self-publishing are hard.
 So too do all these other authors at conferences.

 This is another form of networking.
 There is never going to be a point at which you can say “I know it all.”
 There just isn’t.
 There will always be more to learn about writing, publishing, and marketing your book.

-It’s unreasonable to expect that you’d stay perfectly up to date on everything happening in the publishing industry.
+It’s unreasonable to expect that you’d stay perfectly up-to-date on everything happening in the publishing industry.
 Even industry leaders can’t be up on everything happening all the time.
 But they do have some great insights.

 Insights they’ll be at these conferences sharing.
 A writing conference is a great place to learn about emerging trends and new developments in publishing.
 The same is true of genre knowledge, buying trends, and general writing advice.
 Consider this: imagine you have a piece of genre fiction in your back-list.
 A murder mystery.

-Published for years, selling a few copies here and there, but largely stagnate.
+Published for years, selling a few copies here and there, but largely stagnated.
 You go to a conference and industry leaders speak to a growing trend this year.
 Murder mysteries are big.
 Really big.
 Everyone is reading them.

-Maybe it’s time to consider promoting that back listed story from years ago?
+Maybe it’s time to consider promoting that backlisted story from years ago?
 Update it and re-release?
 Or just give it a little marketing emphasis on your social media or email list?
 It could lead to an uptick in sales.
 This is the kind of knowledge you’re after at a writing conference.